mparisi20/EE551-Project/README.md

-# EE-551: Engineering Python Final Project
+# EE-551: Engineering Python Final Project (Complete)

 This is WeatherBot, a Discord Bot that provides daily weather forecasts for places all over the world.